Have you visited Calcutta? A lot has changed since I roamed the streets as a kid in the 1950s. Yet, much remains the same.

 I remember a bike rider who rode his bike for 5 days around the park nonstop to collect money, perhaps for himself.

-Calcutta is located smack on the tropic of Capricorn.
+Calcutta is located smack on the tropic of Cancer.
 This meant that it got dark at about the same time all year round, 6 pm.
 That was the signal we had to return home.
 Unless prior arrangements were made to spend more time at specific friends’ homes.

 There was a Hindu temple near the park where mysterious rituals took place.
 On the other side of the park were the undertakers.
 The designs of the hearse looked similar to the ones used in Dracula which caused a bit of fear in us.